Should I bring a Bible?

 Yes.
 Anyone who is a committed believer in Jesus can join us in celebrating communion.

 Do you have instrumental accompaniment during your worship service?

 The use of instrumental accompaniment is not a doctrinal issue at Greenville Oaks.

-Beginning on February 28, 2016, our first worship service will use a cappella singing and our second service will use instrumental accompaniment.
+Our first worship service uses a cappella singing and our second service uses instrumental accompaniment.
 For additional questions and answers regarding this topic please check out: FAQ_-_Worship_Journey.pdf

 How can I get a CD recording of sermons?